 RELATED: 10 Signs of Overtraining

-Cardio Before or After Weights: Q&A
+Cardio Before or After Weights: FAQs

 Is it better to do cardio before or after workout?

 In a vacuum, personal trainers usually say cardio is better after lifting, but it depends on your goals and specific modalities.
 You almost never want to attempt a maximal lift in a severely fatigued state.
 If you postpone your conditioning workout until after you have lifted weights, you may fatigue faster (but this isn’t a bad thing!).
 Due to post-exercise oxygen consumption, lower intensity activities will burn a larger amount of calories for up to 48 hours after your heavy weight training session.
-Increased muscle mass also contributes to a greater number of calories being burned6 even while at rest.
+Increased muscle mass also contributes to a greater number of calories being burned9 even while at rest.
 This creates more “free” opportunities for fat loss.

 This isn’t at all to say that weight lifting doesn’t tax your cardiovascular system!
 If you’ve ever pushed reps on the front squat to 10, 15, or 20, you know your heart and lungs will feel like they are going to explode before your legs give out.
 Consider what function cardio plays in your fitness goals; are you using it as a calorie burning tool, an athletic development tool, or a heart health tool?